opencog/sensory/opencog/atoms/irc/README.md

   first part of the URL is redundant.
 * On receipt of channel listing, how do we join a specific channel?
-* We want to avoid string string concatenation of building custom URL's because nothing in Atomese so far does sting stuff.
+* We want to avoid string string concatenation of building custom URL's because nothing in Atomese so far does string stuff.
 Its hypergraphs, always.
 Don't want to invent a string-concatenator.

 The conventional object-oriented style is to "send a message".
 What are